 Take TEAS (or confirm eligibility for waiver)

-Students with a Bachelor's degree or Graduate degree in any discipline or an Associate's degree in a healthcare program (excluding the Health Science degree) from a regionally accredited institution will not be required to take the TEAS.
+Students with a Bachelor's degree or Graduate degree in any discipline or an Associate's degree in a healthcare program (excluding the Health Science degree) from a regionally accredited institution within the United States can have the TEAS waived.
+Students must see an Academic Advisor to verify eligibility for a TEAS waiver.
 If the student has taken the TEAS V at another institution within the previous five years, these results may be used.

 TEAS scores are valid for five (5) years, after that time period, the test must be retaken.